ScottLogic/blog/_posts/2025-02-14-tiny-computer-big-headache.md

 When transitioning from `std` to `no_std`, several commonly used features disappear.
 These include the following

 ##### Panics and Error Handling
 The default panic behavior in `std` (in modules `std::panic` and `std::error`) assumes access to `println!` or `stderr`, which don’t exist in `no_std`.
 Instead, panics must be handled with **custom handlers**, which usually rely on hardware support or peripherals.
-For example they can halt or reset the device, or set a connected LED to blinking.
+For example, they can halt or reset the device, or set a connected LED to blinking.

 ##### Standard Debugging Tools
 Without a console or terminal, `println!` doesn’t work, so debugging requires alternatives.
 In my case I use a Raspberry PI Debug Probe (connected to the pico via SWD Debug connection, and to the host over USB), which permits use of **lightweight logging (`defmt`)**, with logging materialised on a host with log display capacity.